Ashu-NT/project_manager_Lite/docs/architecture/event-modernization-plan.md

 zero producers, zero consumers, fields absent.
 Inventory/Procurement's remaining legacy signals (4: `inventory_balances_changed`, `inventory_reservations_changed`, `inventory_receipts_changed`,
-`inventory_cycle_counts_changed`) cover Stock Balance/Ledger, Reservation, Goods Receipt, and Cycle Count — none of which have been audited yet. **No next capability has been chosen.** Per this document's own repeated caution, re-run prioritization from current source before committing to a target — concurrent development elsewhere may have changed readiness since P17/P26A. **Auth Credential & Session remains AUDITED / DEFERRED** (P26A, see §3) — still not recommended given no
+`inventory_cycle_counts_changed`) cover Stock Balance/Ledger, Reservation, Goods Receipt, and Cycle Count. **Reservation is now fully audited** (P30A, see §3) — recommends a single-phase P30B that can fully retire `inventory_reservations_changed`, no cross-capability blocker found — but **no next capability has been chosen/committed yet**; Stock Balance/Ledger, Goods Receipt, and Cycle Count remain unaudited.
+Per this document's own repeated caution, re-run prioritization from current source before committing to a target — concurrent development elsewhere may have changed readiness since P17/P26A. **Auth Credential & Session remains AUDITED / DEFERRED** (P26A, see §3) — still not recommended given no